-“Breakthrough” the Barriers: Breakthrough Therapy Designation for 505(b)(2)
+“Breakthrough” the Barriers: Breakthrough Therapy Designation Will Speed Up the Development and Review Time for Your 505(b)(2) Product

 Breakthrough Therapy Designation (BTD) is the most recent addition to the suite of expedited programs offered by the FDA.
 In comparison to Fast Track Designation (discussed in a prior blog), the qualifying criteria for BTD are more stringent.
 However, if granted, BTD provides significant Agency commitment and guidance, leading to a more efficient development program and faster time to market.
 As described below, 505(b)(2) products can and have been approved with BTD.